+The proof of the theorem is omitted due to space limit and can be reached in our technical report [25].
 The above theorem states that the SU should utilize the opportunity of having a high belief that the PU is idle and operate in the TR mode if $p_t \geq \beta_t$, where β_t is the transmission-reception threshold.
 In that case the SU will dramatically increase the throughput by transmitting and receiving data simultaneously over the same channel.
 If the belief decreases and falls in the following range $\beta_s < p_t < \beta_t$, the SU should monitor the spectrum while transmitting (i.e., operate in the TS mode) as the probability that the SU returns is now relatively high. β_s is called the sensing threshold.
 In that case, the SU still getting some throughput (lower than TR mode), however a lower collision probability is achieved.
-The SU should stop transmitting, and carry out HD sensing (i.e., SO mode) if p_t is relatively low $\beta_c \leq p_t < \beta_s$ because in that case the probability that the PU returns to the channel is too high and the PU collision constraint will not be satisfied.
+The SU should stop transmitting, and carry out HD sensing (i.e., SO mode) if p_t is relatively low (i.e., $\beta_c \leq p_t < \beta_s$) because in that case the probability that the PU returns to the channel is too high and the PU collision constraint will not be satisfied.
 Hence, a better sensing quality and a temporarily channel vacation is required. β_c is called the channel switching threshold.
 At very low belief values $p_t < \beta_c$, where the PU is most likely to return to use the channel, the SU should take the CS action.
 This happens when the probability that the PU is idle in a new channel (where no information is available) is higher than the current belief.